MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-and-connectivity.md

 ---
 title: Enterprise-scale network topology and connectivity for Azure VMware Solution
-description: .
+description: Examine key design considerations and best practices surrounding networking and connectivity to, from, and within Microsoft Azure and Azure VMware Solution (AVS) deployments.
-author: Microsoft CAE/CSA/GBB/PG
+author: rodrigosantosms
-ms.author: Microsoft CAE/CSA/GBB/PG
+ms.author: janet
 ms.date: 08/25/2021
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
-ms.subservice: ready
+ms.subservice: scenario
+ms.custom: think-tank
 ---

 # Network topology and connectivity for Azure VMware Solution enterprise-scale scenario

 Leveraging VMWare's Software Defined Data Center with Azure's Cloud ecosystem presents a unique set of design considerations for establishing and maintaining connectivity at scale for both cloud native and hybrid scenarios.
-This article builds on several architecture principles and recommendations defined in the Cloud Adoption Framework [Enterprise-Scale Landing Zones (ESLZ)](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/network-topology-and-connectivity) design area for [network topology and connectivity](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/network-topology-and-connectivity).
+This article builds on several architecture principles and recommendations defined in the Cloud Adoption Framework [Enterprise-Scale Landing Zones (ESLZ)](/azure/cloud-adoption-framework/ready/enterprise-scale/network-topology-and-connectivity) design area for [network topology and connectivity](/azure/cloud-adoption-framework/ready/enterprise-scale/network-topology-and-connectivity).

-Following the guidance in this article will help examine key design considerations and best practices surrounding networking and connectivity to, from, and within Microsoft Azure and [Azure VMware Solution (AVS)](https://docs.microsoft.com/azure/azure-vmware/introduction) deployments.
+Following the guidance in this article will help examine key design considerations and best practices surrounding networking and connectivity to, from, and within Microsoft Azure and [Azure VMware Solution (AVS)](/azure/azure-vmware/introduction) deployments.
 For mission-critical AVS platforms, leverage the guidance on the enterprise-scale design areas as the design foundations including:

-**Hybrid integration** - Connectivity between on-premises, multi-cloud, edge, and global users [Enterprise-Scale support for hybrid and multicloud](https://docs.microsoft.com/azure/cloud-adoption-framework/scenarios/hybrid/enterprise-scale-landing-zone)
+- **Hybrid integration** - Connectivity between on-premises, multi-cloud, edge, and global users [Enterprise-Scale support for hybrid and multicloud](/azure/cloud-adoption-framework/scenarios/hybrid/enterprise-scale-landing-zone)
-**Performance and reliability at scale** - Consistent, low-latency experience and scalability for workloads
+- **Performance and reliability at scale** - Consistent, low-latency experience and scalability for workloads
-**Zero-trust based network security** - Securing network perimeter and traffic flows [Network security strategies on Azure](https://docs.microsoft.com/azure/architecture/framework/security/design-network)
+- **Zero-trust based network security** - Securing network perimeter and traffic flows [Network security strategies on Azure](/azure/architecture/framework/security/design-network)
 **Extensibility** - Ease of expanding network footprint without design rework

 ## Terminology used in this document